pkardas/notes/books/ddia.md

 Data locality - because document databases store document as a string continuous string - JSON, XML, ... - often access will be faster because of locality, if data is split across multiple tables -> multiple disks -> more disk seeks -> more time required.
-However the document database will need to load entire document even if you need a small portion of it.
+However, the document database will need to load entire document even if you need a small portion of it.

 *Query Languages for Data*

-SQL is declarative - you define what you want and it is up to the computer do determine how to get this data.
+SQL is declarative - you define what you want, and it is up to the computer do determine how to get this data.
 Most programming languages are imperative - you define how to process the data.

 *MapReduce Querying*